Welcome to our playgrounds for dance, scene and music improvisation!

 Singing is an important way for us humans to express our inner world, When we sing we are not just singing heads but our whole body is involved.
 Our voices resonate within and outside our bodies.
 When we listen we allow ourselves to be moved.In this workshop we take our voices out for an adventure guided by our senses.
 We explore in what way movement influences the voice and how the voice moves to the body.
 No special skills are needed, everybody can join, everybody can do it.
 Together we provide a safe space to experiment and enjoy ourselves.
 Ciska Ruitenberg is a singer, songwriter, instrumentalist and vocal coach based in the Netherlands.
 She graduated at the conservatory in jazz singing.
 As a vocal coach and musician she is very much inspired by the sensoric approach of the Lichtenberger Method.
-Her roots in movement lie in Chi Kung and just loving to dance.
+Her roots lie in therapy forms such as Chi Kung.

 Improvising with the whole space — and your whole self!
 (JamJam-Introduction) (English) (Intensiv-workshop)

 Bryce Kasson (USA/D) is a dance improvisor, clown and musician.
 He has been researching, teaching and performing Contact Improvisation and Tuning Scores for over 25 years.
 Both practices are fundamental to his dance / improvisation work.
 He has taught them to professional dancers, contact improvisors, actors and clowns at festivals and workshops in Europe, USA and Argentina.
 He translates his creative knowledge to the field of therapy on events like the Sommerakademie in Witten.
 He is also, with Olivia Platzer, one half of the clown duo Fort Willy.